erikeidt/erikeidt.github.io/Intro-to-Assembly-Compiler-Perspective.md

 # Introduction to Assembly Language, from a Compiler Perspective

-## Structured Control Statements, Assembly's if-goto-label
+## Structured Control Statements, and how Assembly's if-goto-label can implement them

 Popular high level languages use structured control statements; these include if-then, if-then-else, for-loop, while-loop, etc..

 Assembly language has if-goto-label, for all control structures.&nbsp;
-Each high level language control statement has a simple pattern, and each one has an equivalent pattern in if-goto-label.
+Each high level language control statement has a simple pattern, and there is an equivalent pattern for each one in assembly's if-goto-label style.

-Every application of a pattern for translation requires all new labels.&nbsp; So, I name my labels based on the control structure along with a unique number for that statement.&nbsp; Like `if1`, `endIf1`, `then1`, `else1`, etc..&nbsp; And later `if2`, `endIf2`, `then2`, `else2`.

 Assembly language patterns use if-goto-label.&nbsp; There are three constructs: unconditional branch, conditional branch, and label.&nbsp;
 * Unconditional Branch &#8212; `goto Label;` a jump to another location, no condition is tested.